poeik/dotfiles/README.md

 hinder Nvim to do this.
 To fix this
 1. open Nvim like `nvim -u NORC`
-2. Set the spell checker to the language you wish to install `:set spelllang=en spell`
+2. Set the spell checker to the language you wish to install `:set spelllang=en`